Men Without a Fatherland

 Men Without a Fatherland (Menschen ohne Vaterland) is a 1937 German drama film directed by Herbert Maisch and starring Willy Fritsch, Maria von Tasnady and Willy Birgel.

 The film's sets were designed by the art director Erich Kettelhut.

+Synopsis

 In Latvia at the end of the First World War, a group of Freikorps battle against an attempted takeover of the Baltic States by Communist forces.